Feyerabend/vm/ps/POSTSCRIPT.md

 [^parc]: https://en.wikipedia.org/wiki/Palo_Alto_Research_Center

 ### Laser printers

 While PARC was pioneering these revolutionary computing technologies, Gary Starkweather was working on adapting laser technology for printing.
-Transferring from Xerox’s Rochester facility to PARC in 1971, Starkweather began developing what would become the laser printer.
+Transferring from Xerox's Rochester facility to PARC in 1971, Starkweather began developing what would become the laser printer.
 By 1972, he had created a working prototype, and this breakthrough led to the commercialization of laser printing